-My quest to see the Northern Lights began in September 2011.
-I had literally just left Tim in Iceland and the very next night the Northern Lights danced for a week straight.
+My quest to see the Northern Lights began in September 2011 and we’ve been chasing them every winter season since.
+I had literally just left from visiting Tim while he was living in Iceland and the very next night the Northern Lights danced for a week straight.
 They were so bright and so active, they even kept him up at night.
 After Tim raving about how incredible they were, I just had to see for myself.

 1. Don’t go for the Northern Lights; go for the destination.